Mansa district, India: Agriculture and industry

 Industrially, the district is very deficient, yet some trade and industry is being carried out in urban areas.

+In 2010-11, there were 1,974 registered Micro and Small Enterprise (MSE) units in Mansa district, which provided employment to 7,276 people.

 Major cities and towns

 Village Ubha

 Ubha is situated in Mansa District.
-It is famous for its temple.
+It is famous for its temple (Jai Durga Maa Maisar Mandir).

 Bareta

 Bareta is situated on Bathinda–Delhi railway line.